Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Combined_Introduction_Interim.md

 Transfer drawings of previous and current designs from Solidworks to OpenSCAD to facilitate future development.

 Teamwork:
+- have been meeting multiple times a week to discuss project ideas
+- assisting each other in assigned tasks
+- constantly discussing project direction and progress on Whatsapp
+- also in regular contact with project partner
+- expect in-lab hours to increase as electronics components arrive

-Personal and technical developments will be presented later by each member.
+Personal and technical developments, and work done so far will be presented later by each member.

-# Summary of work done

 ## Issues encountered:

 - actually deciphering all of the available data (not particularly good file management from partner or previous team)
+- some design assumptions have been 'locked in' to partner's preferences by previous iterations of the project.
+Careful communication of deviations required.
-- surprisingly long lead time on component orders (need to order all components we will need today if not before this presentation)
+- Surprisingly long lead time on component orders (first order of components still haven't arrived, second order made today)

-## Steps taken to overcome issues:
+## Steps already taken, and future steps to overcome issues:

+- During lead wait time, conceptual aspects of the project such as feasability assessments and CAD translation have been carried out
+- Explicit communications with project partner about the intentions to revise design assumptions
+- Making direct contact with contributors to previous projects to understand rationales and recommendations
+- A revision of the objectives to ensure we can deliver useful output in the timeframe

 • Update the project development time-line and present a plan for completion.
-• Present a summary of team members' personal and technical development (what have you learnt and how have you learned it?);